edgargasperin/edgargasperin.github.io/README.md

+# In a nutshel

+I'm an FCT-researcher at the Center for Astrophysics and Gravitatin (CENTRA) in Instituto Superior Técnico in Lisbon [website](https://centra.tecnico.ulisboa.pt/)

+My research is concerned with the analysis of global properties of solutions to the Einstein field equations at the conformal boundary.
+I'm primarily interested in the initial value problem in General Relativity.

 # Academic trajectory

 ## Current position and affilitation

-Fundação para a Ciência e a Tecnologia fellow at Instituto Superior Técnico (IST)
+[Fundação para a Ciência e a Tecnologia](https://www.fct.pt/) fellow at Instituto Superior Técnico (IST)

 ## Past positions